Holden Village Logo

 All Are Welcome

-Holden Village welcomes and embraces people of all races, ethnicities, religious backgrounds, gender identities, sexual orientations, and abilities.
+Holden Village welcomes and embraces people of all races, ethnicities, religious backgrounds, physical abilities, gender identities, and sexual orientations.
 Holden Village has been a Reconciling in Christ congregation since 1985.

 Commitment to Justice